babingbaboom/GVMGen/README.md

 ### 7. Dataset and Model weights

-We will release our dataset and pretrained model weight soon.
+We will release our dataset soon.
+The pretrained model's parameter weights have been published and can be accessed at [here](https://drive.google.com/drive/folders/1OKVQlz7TPKEGTPEK-BiH1tJ3FYT11GON?usp=sharing)

 ### 8. Acknowledgements